quchen/stgi/README.md

 ### Stack

-The stack has three different types of frames.
+The stack has three different kinds of frames.

 - **Argument frames** store peding function arguments.
 They are pushed when a function applied to arguments is evaluated, and popped when entering a closure